mikaelvesavuori/a11ytester/README.md

 # a11ytester

-Just a script that runs a set of accessibility testing tools on a provided URL.
+Just a few scripts that run a set of accessibility testing tools on one or more provided URLs.

 Runs: